shwethaj1104/AWS_study_material/AWS CLI on Windows.md

 Download windows 64 bit AWS CLI-Install

-Then open cli-> Type -> aws --version to check which version is installed
+Then open cli-> Type -> AWS --version to check which version is installed

 ![image](https://user-images.githubusercontent.com/107784718/212048159-10a2db43-0a61-4941-945d-01956f1634a5.png)